microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 **_Added_**

 `IMixedRealityMouseDeviceManager` has been added `CursorSpeed` and `WheelSpeed` properties.
-Thes properties allow applications to specify a multiplier value by which the speed of the cursor and wheel, respectively will be scaled.
+These properties allow applications to specify a multiplier value by which the speed of the cursor and wheel, respectively will be scaled.

 This is a breaking change and requires existing mouse device manager implementations to be modified .